 The Project has an odd history.
 Originally it was a set of three guestbooks, on a free guestbook site; it allowed visitors to add their own ideas.
 Eventually, that free site died.
 Luckily I had maintained copies of all entries, so nothing was lost.
 For a while I hoped to move all of the data to a new system on my site, one that would allow filtering, random selections, and the creation of printable lists - but unfortunately that fell through.
 There's a Google spreadsheet that contains all of the valid entries at The Complete Chaos Project (Google spreadsheet).
 Thanks again to those who contributed to the Chaos Project over the years!

-Update 11/01/2013: Users can once again contribute entries to all three major worksheets of the Chaos Project via Google Forms.
+Update 11/01/2013: Users can once again contribute entries to all four spreadsheets of the Chaos Project via Google Forms.
 Really happy to have this function back again!

 The life of a repo man is always intense.
 Stack something on the pile of weird things that adventurers can find anywhere, or just stare at the -- what is this stuff, anyway?